-Tabelle 3: Overview of major configurations
+Tabelle 5: Overview of major configurations

-The P5CD081V1A and its major configurations were all tested during the evaluation.
+The P5CD145V0v/V0v(s) and its major configurations were all tested during the evaluation.
 All configurations are available to the evaluator.
-Beside the differences listed in table 3 there are no other differences between the configurations (note that the MIFARE Operating System is only available for the configurations with either contact-less interface or S2C interface).
-The term "MIFARE Operating System" in this context according to the ST covers both varieties of the additional IC Dedicated Software the MIFARE Classic option and the MIFARE FLeX option.
-The MIFARE configuration does not have dependencies to security features and does not implement Security Functional Requirements.
-Therefore the results for the P5CD081V1A described in this document are also applicable for the
+Beside the differences listed in table 5 there are no other differences between the configurations (note that the MIFARE Operating System is only available for the configurations with either contact-less interface or S2C interface).
+The term "MIFARE Operating System" in this context according to the ST, [6] covers both variants of the chip the MIFARE MSO option and the MIFARE FLeX option.
+Note, that according to the ST, the MSO option is no longer offered as variant of the TOE.
+This means that customers providing a new IC Security Embedded Software will get the MIFARE FleX variant.
+The configuration does not have dependencies to security features.
+Therefore the results described in this document are also applicable for the P5CD128V0v/V0v(s), P5CC128V0v/V0v(s), P5CD145V0v/V0v(s), P5CC145V0v/V0v(s), and the P5CN145V0v/V0v(s).

-P5CC081V1A, P5CN081V1A, P5CD051V1A, P5CD041V1A, P5CD021V1A and the P5CD016V1A.

-9 Results of the Evaluation
+9. Results of the Evaluation

-9.1 CC specific results
+9.1.
+CC specific results